 Mental Health Symptoms

 In addition to physical health problems, alcoholism can cause debilitating mental health issues.
 Alcoholism can also make symptoms of an underlying mental condition worse.
 People with mental health conditions may try using alcohol to self-treat their condition, leading to an alcohol use disorder and worsening their original disorder.
-When alcohol addiction and a mental health condition are present at the same time, this is a dual diagnosis or co-occurring disorder.
+When alcohol addiction and a mental health condition are present at the same time, this is a co-occurring disorder.